NiranjanaAnand/MLAI_Mod_5/README.md

 ## 📊 Key Findings

--**Coupon acceptance is high among drivers who traveled with friends.**
+- **Coupon acceptance is high among drivers who traveled with friends.**
--**Coupon acceptance has a positive regression with the number of visits.**
+- **Coupon acceptance has a positive regression with the number of visits.**
--**Age also plays an important role in the acceptance of the coupons. higher the age people accepted the coupons more.**
+- **Age also plays an important role in the acceptance of the coupons. higher the age people accepted the coupons more.**